 The reason that a pup appears to kick at the area you are tickling is due to a neurological reaction that is stimulated by your touch.
 This is an involuntary response and not a conscious one on his part, which is why he may appear surprised when this happens.

 In fact, vets use this involuntary response to check for neurological problems and even nerve damage.
-If Fido responds as he should when scratched in his tickle spot, this means that he may be just fine, but if he doesn't, it could indicate a health issue.
+If your dog responds as he should when scratched in the dog's tickle spot, this means that he may be just fine, but if he doesn't, it could indicate a health issue.
 The scratch reflex can be stimulated by your vet using small electrical pulses to simulate tickling.

 Keep your touch gentle and watch your pup's body language for any signs of distress.
-If your pooch appears upset when he's tickled, snapping at you or trying to run away, you might want to avoid doing this because it's causing him anxiety.
+If he appears upset when he's tickled, snapping at you, or trying to run away, you should avoid doing this because it's causing him anxiety and discomfort.
 Get him to enjoy your touch by petting him for short periods of time and rewarding him with a treat for calm behavior.